khalidmesbah/image-processing-api/notes.md

 - Debugging and refactoring are as important as writing the initial code.
 - websites can have multiple services running on different ports
 - it's a convention to use a 4-digit number over 1024 for port numbers
+- website can have multiple services running on different ports
+- `Endpoint`: An endpoint is the **_URL_** of the **_REST API_** **_with_** the method that gets, adds to, or modifies the data of an API in some way
+- endpoint = the URL of the REST API + method
+- endpoint = method + route
+- testing endpoints = testing the method with the URL
+- it's best practice to keep the server and application endpoints and functionality separate.
+- With the router object, you're able to create a directory of routes and separate the functionality of each route onto its own file.
+- postman is and HTTP client
+- moving and renaming are the same thing in node's file system

 ## Process module